 A VP of HR looks after the human resources department and manages the work overflows.

-A VP of human resources closely works with the company’s HR director and other departments’ VPs for employee retention and developing an effective organizational infrastructure.
-They are also responsible for looking after the ongoing HR operations in an HR department and reporting the results to CEOs, business investors, and HR executives.
+The vice president of human resources works with the company’s HR director and other departments’ VPs for employee retention and developing effective organizational infrastructure.
+They look after the ongoing HR operations in an HR department and report the results to CEOs, business investors, and HR executives.